 The NavigableBoundary class is a specialisation of a CellBoundary and provides further information related to NavigableSpace (Figure 30).
 As illustrated in Figure 26, it typically represents the space boundaries that correspond to entrances or exits through which agents navigate from one cell to another.
 It is therefore mainly found between GeneralSpace and TransferSpace cells but can happen between two GeneralSpace cells as well (e.g., in the case of a room subdivided to distinguish areas of different purposes).

 A NavigableSpace is necessarily bound by at least one NavigableBoundary.
 In the specific case of a TransferSpace, it is expected to have at least two NavigableBoundary instances bound to it, as a TransferSpace serve for transition between connected spaces.

+The class carries a boundaryOrientation attribute and a navigableBoundaryFunction attribute specifying if the boundary is an AnchorBoundary or a ConnectionBoundary (see subsection 8.5.2 for more details).